 This is when I learned the first lesson: you pay after you drink your coffee.
 You drink whatever you order, enjoy it and then meander over to the register to pay right before you leave.
 This experience was quickly turning into Italian coffee 101.

 After this registered I put my money away, a little embarrassed about my naivety.
 As I thought about this more, the barista then put a miniature sized coffee cup in front of me with a sip of extremely strong coffee in it.

 I was proud that I knew that this was an espresso, however, that is not what I ordered.
 I ordered a “coffee”, or I thought I did.
 He saw my bewilderment once again and explained.

-Lesson two: When you say “Coffee” you get an espresso, if you want anything bigger you must order anything with milk or water in it.
-There is no such thing as grande, venti, or trenta sized drinks in Italy (Ironic considering those are Italian numbers).
+Lesson two: When you say “Coffee” you get an espresso.
+If you want anything bigger you must order anything with milk or water in it.
+There is no such thing as grande, venti, or trenta sized drink in Italy (Ironic considering those are Italian numbers).

 Lesson 3: Da Portare

 I threw back my espresso and considered ordering another one.
 It would not be until Italian class days later, after making the mistake many times in-between, that I would learn lesson 3: It is considered exceptionally bizarre to order more than one coffee drink in one sitting.
 It has just recently become more custom to get drinks “da portare via ”, or “to go”, but it is still very odd to walk down the street and sip on a coffee.

 I have been here over a month now and I continue to learn something new every day.
 However, in all honesty, as I write this I have noticed the high level of comfort I feel now that I have been in Reggio for over a month.